wessenstam/demoguide/docs/srvpam/mod2/mod2.md

 ### Scenario 2 - allowed users

-Open the RDS01 console again, and login as **THYLAB\user** this time with the known password **Delinea/4u** and see that that user CAN login to the RDS01 server.
+Open the RDS01 console again, and login as **delinealabs\user** this time with the known password **Delinea/4u** and see that that user CAN login to the RDS01 server.
 Now the user is a normal user and has no extra privileges.
 On the desktop, click the Eventviewer and try to open the security info.
 This will not be allowed, but the user can see the other information of the system as a normal user.

 ![JIT Commands](images/lab011.png)